AstraZeneca's new CEO removes R&D, commercial heads

 "He is clearing the decks," said Navid Malik, an analyst at Cenkos Securities.

 "But it is a surprise to see Mackay leaving.
-He was a one-time head of research at Pfizer, so he's a heavy-hitter brought on board to solve problems and he hasn't really had a lot of time to do that."
+He was a one-time head of research at Pfizer (PFE.N), so he's a heavy-hitter brought on board to solve problems and he hasn't really had a lot of time to do that."

 Mackay jumped ship from Pfizer, the world's biggest drugmaker, to AstraZeneca in May 2010.